philipsales/techinical_notes/notes/coursera-machine-learning/machine_learning.md

 ### Gradient Descent For Linear Regression
 - Gradient susceptible to local optima but not in linear regression
     - `note`: Linear regression has no local optima, only global optima
-- Cost function for linear regression is always to
+- Cost Function / Optimization Objective for linear regression is always to
     - `Convex function` - also called `Bowl shaped function`
         - doesn't have local optima or any other optima
 - usually paremeters is initialized in (0,0) for (θ₀,θ₁)

-- Cost Function Formula:
+- Cost Function / Optimization Objective Formula:
 \begin{align*}
 J(θ₀,θ₁) = \frac{1}{2m} \sum_{i=1}^m (h₀(x⁽ⁱ⁾) - y⁽ⁱ⁾)²
 \end{align*}